Digitalturkk/Getman-Postman-Clone/docs/USER_GUIDE.md

-# ApiForge User Guide
+# Getman User Guide

-This guide explains how to use ApiForge as an offline-first API testing client.
+This guide explains how to use Getman as an offline-first API testing client.

 ## Workspace Overview